 Cholesterol can be stored in fat droplets packaged with triglycerides and lipoprotein.
 Chylomicrons are created from dietary fats and contain apolipoproteins, triglycerides, and cholesterol.
 The backbone of chylomicrons is ApoB.
 Chylomicrons are taken up by the lymphatic system and then transferred to blood circulation.
 Once in circulation, chylomicrons incorporate into adipose (fat) or muscle tissue.[ref]

 Additionally, cholesterol can be made in the liver and packaged into LDL particles of different densities and sizes, such as VLDL (very low-density lipoprotein) particles.
-These circulating LDL particles then can bind to cells with an LDL receptor to be utilized by the cell.
+These circulating LDL particles can then bind to cells with an LDL receptor to be utilized by the cell.

 How is cholesterol used?

-Cholesterol levels are tightly regulated by cells.
 LDL receptors control the uptake, and the cell then controls how many LDL-Rs are available via a couple of proteins, including PCSK9.

 When excess cholesterol is available, excretion through the liver into the feces occurs.
 This process is called reverse cholesterol transport.
 The ABCA1 protein is responsible for moving cholesterol back out of the cells.